Jack Animam: Toulouse Metropole Basket (2023)

 Animam returned playing, joining Toulouse Metropole Basket of the Ligue Féminine de Basketball in France in January 2023.

+Union Sportive Ouvrière Mondeville Basket (2023)

+After her stint in Toulouse Metropole Basket, She transferred with USO Mondeville in March 2023.

+Wuhan Shengfan (2023–24)

+Animam accepted an offer to play for the Wuhan Shengfan of the Women's Chinese Basketball Association while playing for the Philippines in the 2023 FIBA Women's Asia Cup.
+She played for Shengfan in the 2023–24 season.
+She played 35 games for Wuhan and had an average record of 11.4 points and 12 rebounds.

+Ringwood Hawks (2024)

+In March 2024, Animam moved to Australia to join the Ringwood Hawks of NBL1 South.

+FCC UAV Arad (2024–2025)

+Romanian club FCC UAV Arad announced on 28 August 2024 that they have signed in Animam for the 2024–25 season.
+The team finished third for that season.

+Denso Iris (2025–)

+Japanese club Denso Iris announced on 17 September 2025 that they have signed in Animam for the Women's Japan Basketball League.

 National team career

 Animam has represented the Philippines, being the youngest Filipino player at the 2015 FIBA Asia Women's Championship at age 16.
 She has played for her country in other international basketball competitions such as the 2016 SEABA Championship, and the 2019 Southeast Asian Games.
 At the 2019 Southeast Asian Games, Animam was two-time gold medalist helping clinch the women's team and women's 3x3 title for the Philippines.

 Animam is also part of the national 3x3 team which competed for the Philippines at the 2018 FIBA 3x3 World Cup and the 2019 FIBA 3x3 Asia Cup.

 Advocacy

 Animam has been an advocate for women's basketball in the Philippines, especially after her 2018 FIBA 3x3 World Cup stint.
 She has urged for the establishment of a women's league in the Philippines where collegiate women basketball players could continue their career.